Ruben-2828/RL-Godot-Pedestrian-Simulation/readme.md

     pip install pedpy
     ```

+5. If you try to run the code, it should give a "Failed to build project" error.
+This is because we don't have C#'s onnx
+    dependencies.
+Go to [Microsoft OnnxRuntime](https://www.nuget.org/packages/Microsoft.ML.OnnxRuntime) and copy the
+    command that is shown, for example:

+    ```
+    dotnet add package Microsoft.ML.OnnxRuntime --version 1.17.3
+    ```

+    If this command gives this error:
+    ```
+    The command could not be loaded, possibly because:
+    * You intended to execute a .NET application:
+      The application 'add' does not exist.
+    * You intended to execute a .NET SDK command:
+      No .NET SDKs were found.
+    ```
+    Go [here](https://dotnet.microsoft.com/en-us/download/dotnet/8.0) and download .NET SDK

 ## Codebase
 To have a better understanding of the location of the files within the repository, we recommend reading this section.